mccannka/milestone2-final/README.md

 <br>
 The site has also been checked using Google Lighthouse, summary can be viewed <a href="https://github.com/mccannka/milestone2-final/blob/main/assets/documents/lighthouse.PNG">here</a>.
 Chrome Developer tools has also been used to test via a range of devices i.e. Iphone, macbook and Ipad.

+(1) First Time User Goal:  First Time Visitors should understand the main purpose of the company.

+Outcome:
+* Navigation with key customer objectives
+* Key call to action is to calculate result
+* Ability to submit an enquiry

+(2) Returning visitor User Goal:  To find out the latest rates that would benefit them and understand why they should change.

+Outcome:
+* This is an aspect which needs to be developed as the company becomes established.
+Adding detailed blog content will not only benefit returning users, but would also support growth in SEO.

+(3) Company ability to obtain enquiries:
+* Both email and message submitted through via EmailJS.
+Initial test only had email populated, updated and retested to confirm both email and message being submitted.

+### Further Testing ###
+* Tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* Viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

+Testing done to ensure that links work correctly & design is correct across a range of devices.

 ## Technologies Used

 * <a href="https://slack.com/intl/en-gb/">Slack:</a>  Used for all communication, and researching issues faced with HTML & CSS.